-Beki Cadd lives with asthma and shares her top tips on how best to manage hay fever symptoms during summer.
+Beki Tovey lives with asthma and shares her top tips on how best to manage hay fever symptoms during summer.

 I love the summer.
 Even with the unpredictability of the British weather, there's something special about the longer days and the (sometimes brief) appearance of warm, golden sunshine.
 The opportunity to spend time outdoors and squeeze more fun into those extra hours of daylight is something I look forward to from the 1st of January every year.